sfeiyan/learngit/readme.txt

-is free software
-is a version control system.
+is a distributed version control system. is free software distributed under the GPL.